a-sit-plus/signum/README.md

 It can be re-encoded (and yes, it is a true re-encoding, since the original bytes are discarded after decoding) by accessing the lazily evaluated `.derEncoded` property.

+**Note that decoding operations will throw exceptions if invalid data is provided!**

 A parsed `Asn1Element` can either be a primitive (whose tag and value can be read) or a structure (like a set or sequence) whose child nodes can be processed as desired.
 Subclasses of `Asn1Element` reflect this: